NghiemLg/VXL_AI/README.md

-# Human Activity Recognition with angular speed and angular acceleration sensors.Application in bluetooth headphones.
+# README: Embedded AI-based Activity Recognition on Nucleo-F429ZI

 ## Project Overview
 This project implements an AI-based activity recognition system on the Nucleo-F429ZI microcontroller.
 The system uses two sensors, **L3G4200D** (gyroscope) and **ADXL345** (accelerometer), to collect motion data.
 The embedded AI model processes this data and activates one of six LEDs corresponding to the detected activity: